nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ```sh
 use_deprecated_allow_list = false
 ```
-Save, exit and restart your gateway.
+Save, exit and restart your Gateway.
 Now you are an operator of post-smooshed Exit gateway.

 ```admonish info
 All information about network requester part of your Exit Gateway is in `/home/user/.nym/gateways/<ID>/config/network_requester_config.toml`.